jmayfield74/spiner/README.md

 ## Quick Start
 1. Snag `mega_prompt.txt` from this repo.
-2. Feed it to an LLM (e.g., Grok via xAI API—shameless plug).
+2. Feed it to an LLM (e.g., Grok via xAI API).
 3. Try this: `CREATE CONTEXT [context: tunes] FROM "songs about myths"` then `SELECT title AS table`.
 Boom—structured results from messy data.